Last updated on: September 30th, 2022

 Breaks

-An employer shall provide an employee with an unpaid meal break of at least 30 minutes’ duration within every 5 consecutive hours of work.
+An employer shall provide an employee with an unpaid meal break of at least 30 minutes duration within every 5 consecutive hours of work.
 If the employer does not grant the meal break and the employee works for 5 or more consecutive hours, the employer shall permit an employee to eat while working.

 An employer is not required to grant a meal break in unusual/emergency circumstances or when it is not reasonable for an employee to take a meal break.
-An employer shall also provide an employee with an unpaid meal break at a time or times necessary for medical reasons.
+An employer shall also provide to an employee an unpaid meal break at a time or times necessary for medical reasons.
 The Saskatchewan Employment Act, S.S.
 2013, Ch.
 S-15.1, §§ 2-14.

 Public Holidays